t3db0t/CloojProcessingStarter/readme.md

 Note that as clj-processing is changed, the library (`processing.core.jar`) included here may not; I'm including it pre-built here for ease of use and setup.
 I will try to update it as necessary, though!

+These instructions are also [available here](http://log.liminastudio.com/programming/getting-started-with-clojure-processing) as well as [instructions for building the clj-processing core](http://log.liminastudio.com/programming/how-to-build-clj-processing).

 ---

 ### How To Use
-1. Clone this repo into a directory of your choice
+1. Clone or [Download](https://github.com/virgildisgr4ce/CloojProcessingStarter/zipball/master) the Starter Project into a directory of your choice
 1. Download [Clooj standalone](https://github.com/arthuredelstein/clooj/downloads) and run it
 1. In Clooj, do Project > Open... and point at your new CloojProcessingProject folder
 1. Click on one of the example scripts in the src/ directory
 1. Hit Command-E to run it.
 1. Enjoy!
+Note that you don't have to close the applet window to change the code—try changing some code in the (draw) function and hit Command-Enter.
+Voila, the applet reflects your changes without restarting it!
+(This is buggy in OpenGL at the moment but works well for regular sketches.)
+1. For reference to the names of Processing functions in clj-processing, refer to the core source (for now).

 ### For OpenGL Support
 1. I made a startClooj.sh script that you need to run instead of just double-clicking on Clooj.
 Do `chmod +x startClooj.sh` (if necessary) and then `./startClooj.sh`.